Essential finite generation of extensions of valuation rings: Conventions and basic terminology

 Let $B$ be an $A$-algebra.
 We say $B$ is \emph{essentially of finite type over $A$} if $B$ is the localization of a finite type $A$-algebra.
 We say $B$ is \emph{essentially of finite presentation over $A$} if $B$ is the localization of a finitely presented $A$-algebra.

 While a finitely presented algebra is always of finite type, the converse is not true in a non-noetherian setting.
-However, the two notions often coincide in the valuative setting because of the following result and the fact that any torsion-free module over a valuation ring is free \cite[Chap.\ VI, $\mathsection 3.6$, Lem.\ 1]{Bou98}.
+For example, if $k$ is a field and $A = k[x_n \colon n \in \mathbf{N}]$ is the polynomial ring in infinitely many variables over $k$, then the canonical map $A \twoheadrightarrow k$ obtained by killing all the variables is of finite type but not of finite presentation because the ideal $(x_n \colon n \in \mathbf{N})$ is not finitely generated \cite[\href{https://stacks.math.columbia.edu/tag/00R2}{Tag 00R2}]{stacks-project}.
+However, finite generation and finite presentation often coincide in the valuative setting because of the following result and the fact that any torsion-free module over a valuation ring is free \cite[Chap.\ VI, $\mathsection 3.6$, Lem.\ 1]{Bou98}.

 \begin{Lemma}\cite[Cor.\ (3.4.7)]{RG71} Let $A$ be a domain and $B$ be a finite type $A$-algebra.
 If $B$ is $A$-flat, then $B$ is a finitely presented $A$-algebra. \end{Lemma}